 Softening frown lines and glabellar furrows with Botox

-best treatment for softening your frown lines and glabellar furrows to make you look less angry.
+Botox is the best treatment for softening your frown lines and glabellar furrows to make you look less angry.
 These lines are caused by the movement of your corrugator and procerus muscles.
 By relaxing these muscles, your furrows will not be as deep, and it will soften your look.

 20 units is an effective does for the majority of patients, and if need be additional Botox can be added during your 2 week follow-up visit if there is residual muscle activity.